facebook/relay/website/docs/guided-tour/list-data/updating-connections.md

 #### `@appendEdge` / `@prependEdge`

-These directives work on edge fields. `@prependEdge` will add the selected edge to the beginning of each defined in the `connections` array, whereas `@appendEdge` will add the selected edge to the end of each connection in the array.
+These directives work on edge fields. `@prependEdge` will add the selected edge to the beginning of each connection defined in the `connections` array, whereas `@appendEdge` will add the selected edge to the end of each connection in the array.

 **Arguments:**
 - `connections`: An array of connection IDs.
 Connection IDs can be obtained either by using the [`__id` field on connections](#accessing-connections-using-__id) or using the [`ConnectionHandler.getConnectionID`](#accessing-connections-using-connectionhandlergetconnectionid) API.